Mana Island (Fiji)

 Mana Island belongs to the Mamanuca Islands, Fiji.
+It is Survivor Island, where the reality survival show is set and recorded.
 Mana was used as a tribe name in Survivor: Game Changers.

 Facilities

 Mana Island Airport is located there.
 The island is a home to a private resort.
+The Mana Island Lighthouse was located on the island from 1865 to 1881 before being moved to Cape Egmont, being named the Cape Egmont Lighthouse.